 John Forrest National Park is WA’s first national park.
 It is a popular location for the local community and tourists.
-However, it has been a long time since any significant improvements were made to the park’s facilities.
+However, prior to this improvement project commencing, it had been a long time since any significant improvements were made to the park’s facilities.

 The improvements will make the park more accessible to a broader range of visitors and allow more people to enjoy the natural beauty.

-The planned upgrades include a new Park Hub with a café and interpretation space, improvements to existing picnic areas, gardens, carparking, and improved walking and new off-road cycling trails.
+The project includes a new Park Hub with a café and interpretation space, improvements to existing picnic areas, gardens, carparking, and improved walking and new off-road cycling trails.

-The Department of Biodiversity, Conservations and Attractions (DBCA) is delivering the project and has engaged with park users, key stakeholders and Aboriginal traditional owners over several years to inform the vision and planning of the park improvements.
+The Department of Biodiversity, Conservations and Attractions (DBCA) has engaged with park users, key stakeholders and Traditional Owners over several years to inform the project.

 Project designs